w3c-ccg/vcalm/CONTRIBUTING.md

 ### Key Files
 The key entry point is [index.html](./index.html).
-In many pull request, this may be the only file that is changed.
+In many pull requests, this is the only file that is changed.

 ### Commit Messages
 For commit messages: